 Burgers are the most simple pleasure.
 The summer-like smell of the grill.
 The greased bag holding mounds of golden, salty fries.
 A splatter of sauce as you sink into the first bite.
 Already drooling?
-Then you’re going to love this list of the best burger restaurants in Lake Tahoe.
+Then you’re going to love this list of the best burger spots in Lake Tahoe.

 While this list won’t necessarily go in order of delicious-ness, we have deliberately placed Chico’s as number one.
 Because it is (in our unofficial opinion) the best burger in South Lake Tahoe.
 A surprising choice?
 Maybe to some.
 But to those who know, it’s an obvious winner.